michel1991/ocp-java-11/modulars/README.md

 However, none of the existing modules needs to be recompiled, making option A correct.
 The service locator will see the new service provider simply by having the new service provider on the module path.

+# Which of the following modules contains the java.sql package?
+(Choose all that apply.)
+A. java.base;
+B. java.database;
+C. java.jdbc;
+D. java.sql;
+E. None of the above

+Sorry.
+You just need to memorize this.
+The java.sql package is in the java.sql module, making option D correct.
+It just so happens to have the same name.